Security architects play an important role in the ever-changing field of cybersecurity.

 - Manage and oversee security awareness training initiatives

-- Performing on-going security tests such as vulnerability scanning and risk analysis
+- Performing ongoing security tests such as vulnerability scanning and risk analysis

 Some common titles related to this role:

-- Information Security Architect
+- Information Security Architects

-- Security Engineer
+- Security Architects

-- Security Specialist
+- IT Security Architects

 Outlook for security architects